The Croydon Boy books

 Purchase from Lulu or Amazon

-MAN FROM ANYWHERE: We didn't die before we got old
+MAN FROM ANYWHERE: Forgot to die before I got old

 The sixties are over.
 The Beatles have disbanded.
 Dylan's gone Country.
 Ali has lost his heavyweight crown.
 The morose Edward Heath has displaced Harold Wilson in Downing Street.
 They're even putting the clocks back.